 With one click, deploy a single instance of WordPress to Compute Engine.
 This is the best option for WordPress installations expecting low to medium traffic, and can be scaled by changing the instance type.

-WordPress on Container Engine
+WordPress on Kubernetes Engine

 Deploy a scalable version of WordPress across multiple container instances.
 This option is for WordPress installations expecting heavy traffic, where auto-scaling and performance are worth the increased overhead of setting up and deploying.